mobiliabrus/tourbook/docs/1-tour.md

 13.7530194,100.5373002
 ```

-Above my bath room, Thai girl engaging in noisy sex in the bathtub.
+Above my bath room, in the bathtub, Thai girl engaging in noisy sex.
 I heard loud and clear.
 They were reaching the climax of their activity.

 That's OK, they are on holiday.